 Imagine this is you; imagine you are this fictitious old woman.
 At this juncture would you like to be able to look down at your grand-daughter and tell her about how you and your partner met; perhaps in a club, perhaps you were introduced by friends, perhaps you met online etc. However it may end up being, I'm sure it will contain its own sense of romance and magic, because it is your story.

-Except that is if you have to look your progeny in the eye and tell them that you met your life-partner on an as yet unaired television show called 'Puppy Playdate'.
+Except that is if you have to look your progeny's progeny in the eye and tell them that you met your life-partner on an as yet unaired television show called 'Puppy Playdate'.
 "What's that?"
-We can imagine they'd ask.
-And you'd have to describe the mechanics of the show.
+We can imagine they'd ask, and you'd have to describe to your own grandchild the mechanics of the show.
 You'd have to tell them that, before being allowed to date your future partner what you had to do was - in contest with two other would-be daters - take your future partner's dog out for some kind of dog-date.
-Once all three of you had taken their dog on separate dates, the dog would then have to decide who it liked best, and consequently who its owner would go on a date with.
-This would be established by having you and the other two contestants line up and seeing who the dog walked towards.
+Once all three of you had taken their dog on separate dates, the dog would then have to decide who it liked best and, consequently, who its owner would go on a date with.
+The dog's say in the matter would be ascertained by having you and the other contestants stand in a line before seeing which one of you the dog walked towards.

 "And the dog chose me, so that's how we ended up together," you conclude, seeing the confusion wash through your grand-daughter's eyes.

-For that is the format of Puppy Playdate, what seems to be the greatest and simultaneously most harrowing dating show ever devised.
-It first came to my attention in a Guardian article by Joel Golby - a writer who's well worth checking out.
-In the article, which looks at the increasingly bizarre array of modern dating shows, there is a paragraph containing an interview with a contestant from the, as yet unaired show - a state of affairs which we can only hope will be rectified soon.
+For that is the format of Puppy Playdate, what seems to simultaneously be the greatest and most harrowing dating show ever devised.
+It first came to my attention in a Guardian article by Joel Golby - a writer who's well worth investigating further.
+In the article, which looks at the increasingly bizarre array of modern dating shows, there is a paragraph containing an interview with a contestant from the, as yet, unaired show - a state of affairs which we can only hope will be rectified soon.
 Here is the paragraph detailing the contestant's experiences on the show:

 "They paid £150 a day,” George, a 24-year-old bar manager from London, says, slightly more straightforwardly.
 George was one of the prospective daters on Puppy Playdate, an as-yet unaired show where … well, you get it.
 “My hairdresser cuts the head of casting’s hair at this production company and gave him my number.
 The premise is that a girl has a dog and three guys have to take that dog out on a date.
 I did ‘doga’ on my date, which is dog yoga.
 After all the dates the dog has to choose which bloke it likes best and then he goes on a date with the girl.
 The dog had a wag-o-meter.
 It was genuinely mental, mate."

 Surely, it is now only a matter of time before we are deferring other monumentally important life decisions to animals.
 Who are we to say what pension plan would be best for us?
-Why not simply choose our top three, place each one in a bowl of offal and then release a large pig and whichever one it starts eating from first will be our chosen pension.
+Why not simply choose your top three, place some promotional literature detailing each of them in separate bowls of offal, and then release a large pig; whichever one it starts eating from first will be your chosen pension.
 Looking to relocate?
 Why not just place a small, time-controlled detonation device in the abdomen of a migrating swallow and, after a week or so, see which city is nearest to where it bursts and choose that as your destination.